eclipse-edc/Connector/docs/developer/dependency_resolution.md

 ## Registering a service implementation

-As a general rule the module that provides the implementation also has to register it with the `ServiceExtensionContext` ("context" for short).
+As a general rule the module that provides the implementation also has to register it with the `ServiceExtensionContext`.
 This is done in an accompanying service extension.
 For example, providing a CosmosDB based implementation for a `FooStore` (stores `Foo` objects) would require the following classes:

 1. A `FooStore.java` interface, located in SPI: